CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Design Principles of CSTS

-CSTS decouples telemetry integration from detection logic.
-Vendor feeds are mapped through thin adapters into canonical entities and relationships; downstream consumers then operate on the uniform substrate.
-This reduces onboarding friction, confines environment-specific work to the mapping layer, and enables incremental adoption.
+CSTS decouples telemetry integration from detection and inference logic.
+Vendor feeds are mapped through thin adapters into canonical entities, relationships, events, state updates, and provenance; downstream consumers then operate on the uniform substrate.
+This reduces onboarding friction, confines environment-specific work to the mapping layer, and enables incremental adoption without requiring a full-stack redesign for every new telemetry source.

+This principle is especially important for cloud and deployment portability.
+CSTS is intended to function across AWS, Azure, GCP, on-prem, and hybrid environments by keeping the canonical contracts fixed even when the underlying storage, orchestration, or compute stack changes.
+In this sense, CSTS is deployment-agnostic by design: cloud-specific ingestion differs at the edge, but the AI-facing substrate remains the same.